IDSIA/gpforecasting/README.md

-# Timeseries forcasting with gaussian processes
+# Time series forcasting with Gaussian Processes

 ## Related Publication
 The theoretical description of the algorithm implemented in this software and empirical results can be found in: